AnnikaGreaney/udacity-react-proj1/README.md

 # MyReads Project

 This is my completed MyReads Project for the final assessment project for Udacity's React Fundamentals course.
+Allows users to search for books and add/remove them from thier bookshelf.
+Users can mark books as Read, Currently Reading, or Want To Read

 ## TL;DR